tech-freak/ESPDailyTaskNTP/README.md

 # ESPDailyTaskNTP
 Schedule one task every day twice at the same time.
-Deepsleep inbetween
+Deepsleep in-between

 Daily task with 12 hr instead of 24 hr